forestryio/forestry.io/hugo/content/careers/developer-evangelist-1.md

 menu: []

 ---
+### About Forestry.io

+_Helping people build a better web._

+Forestry.io is creating a Git-backed content management system (CMS) focused on the JAMstack.
+We’re passionate about the web and value quality engineering and design.
+Our HQ is located in Canada, and we have a remote-friendly culture with over 50% of our team working from around the world.
+We're looking for people who want to join us in building a truly world-class company and CMS.

+Each job posting has a list of things that we think will help the candidate be successful.
+You don’t need to be a “rockstar” at everything on day 1.
+In fact, humility, initiative & positive attitude are more important and we’re willing to help you acquire skills that you may be lacking.
+Keep that in mind when considering whether to apply.

+We invite interested candidates to contact [careers@forestry.io](mailto:careers@forestry.io).

+***

 At Forestry we’re _helping people build a better web_.
 Our JAMstack Expert’s mission is to work with our corporate clients to help them achieve success with the JAMstack.
 If you’re used to working with clients as a freelancer and love the JAMstack, this could be the perfect role for you.

 This is a remote role, but preference may be given to candidates located in major North American cities in order to simplify travel.